oxnr/awesome-notes/Ideas/commod.md

+Title:

-Machine learning has been commoditized - so what?
+- Machine learning has been commoditized - so what?
+- What commoditization of machine learnings means.
+- Implications of coomoditazation of machine learning.

 Finally, machine learning is commoditized.
 Do down that freaking Gartner latter from maturity..